ZAKU2100/pause-privacy/README.md

 ## Third-Party Links

-The "Read full chapter" button opens ESV.org in a new tab.
+The "Read full chapter/The Bible" button opens ESV.org in a new tab.
 ESV.org is operated by Crossway and has its own privacy practices.
 Pause CPR does not share browsing data with ESV.org; opening the link is a normal user-initiated website visit.

 ## Remote Code